Michijs Logo

 Property Description

-attributes Allows to define attributes.
+attributes Allows defining attributes.

 methods Methods are functions that notify changes at the time of making the change.